smileycoin/smileyCoin/doc/README.md

 Running
 ---------------------
-The following are some helpful notes on how to run Auroracoin on your native platform.
+The following are some helpful notes on how to run Smileycoin on your native platform.

 ### Unix

-You need the Qt4 run-time libraries to run Auroracoin-Qt.
+You need the Qt4 run-time libraries to run Smileycoin-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4

 Unpack the files into a directory and run:

-- bin/32/auroracoin-qt (GUI, 32-bit) or bin/32/auroracoind (headless, 32-bit)
+- bin/32/smileycoin-qt (GUI, 32-bit) or bin/32/smileycoind (headless, 32-bit)
-- bin/64/auroracoin-qt (GUI, 64-bit) or bin/64/auroracoind (headless, 64-bit)
+- bin/64/smileycoin-qt (GUI, 64-bit) or bin/64/smileycoind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run auroracoin-qt.exe.
+Unpack the files into a directory, and then run smileycoin-qt.exe.

 ### OSX

-Drag Auroracoin-Qt to your applications folder, and then run Auroracoin-Qt.
+Drag Smileycoin-Qt to your applications folder, and then run Smileycoin-Qt.

 Building
 ---------------------
-The following are developer notes on how to build Auroracoin on your native platform.
+The following are developer notes on how to build Smileycoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)